Attention education advocates!

 - ACCESS & OPPORTUNITY: Experts identify 6 strategies to support inclusive and accessible learning.
 While some of the strategies are used in some Washington schools, there is no statewide coordination, and there is no statewide policy prioritizing inclusive practices.

-- THE BIG CAP LIE: The enrollment cap on funded special
+- THE CAP FALLACY: The enrollment cap on funded special

 education services disproportionately affects small, rural, and less wealthy